ericsink/SQLitePCL.raw/src/common/README.md

 ## SQLite builds

-SourceGear operates a paid service at nuget.sourcegear.com which provides various native SQLite builds which are updated immediately after each SQLite release.
+SourceGear operates a paid service at nuget.sourcegear.com that provides various native SQLite builds which are updated immediately after each SQLite release.
 These include regular SQLite builds, or various options with encryption support.
+Signed builds and supply chain information like SBOMs are also available.
 We can also provide custom configurations.

 ## Encryption support